NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/downloadOtherWindows.rst

 .. note:

-   allow the installer to change yur system envuronment variables so that the directory containing the executable is on your path.
+   allow the installer to change yur system environment variables so that the directory containing the executable is on your path.

 .. warning:
    The latest version of Python is 3.8.
 At time of writing Python 3.8 was no working with the current pandas package.